CrunchyData/postgres-operator/hugo/content/Design/olm.md

 at startup time from within its Deployment definition.

-The CO_NAMESPACE environment variable a user sets in their .bashrc file is still used to determine what namespace the Operator is deployed into and should be the same as what PGO_NAMESPACE resolves into.
+The CO_NAMESPACE environment variable a user sets in their .bashrc file is used to determine what namespace the Operator is deployed into.
+The CO_NAMESPACE variable is mapped into the PGO_NAMESPACE variable that the Operator references.

-The new NAMESPACE environment variable a user sets determines which namespaces the Operator will watch.
+The .bashrc NAMESPACE environment variable a user sets determines which namespaces the Operator will watch.

 ### Namespace Watching